giampaolo/psutil/docs/index.rst

 .. class:: NoSuchProcess(pid, name=None, msg=None)

-  Raised by :class:`Process` class methods when no process with the given pid* is found in the current process list or when a process no longer exists. "name" is the name the process had before disappearing and gets set only if :meth:`Process.name()` was previously called.
+  Raised by :class:`Process` class methods when no process with the given *pid* is found in the current process list or when a process no longer exists. *name* is the name the process had before disappearing and gets set only if :meth:`Process.name()` was previously called.

 .. class:: ZombieProcess(pid, name=None, ppid=None, msg=None)